magento/devdocs/src/guides/v2.3/extension-dev-guide/security/anti-brute-force.md

 *  Gift card codes
 *  **Forgot Password** functionality that asks for an email address or phone number

 Machine-readable secrets use randomly genrated strings.
-Examples include
+Examples include:

-*  Authorization tokens,
+*  Authorization tokens
 *  A secret link to a shared document

 ## Protection